My Life and Work Principles

 • 17:00 - Work Ends

-• There are a few exceptions to this hard cutoff, but thus far, I have maintained this rigidity and found it very healthy.
+• There are a few exceptions to this hard cutoff, as i've noticed the importance of a stronger connection with my UCAN counterparts, but thus far, I have maintained this rigidity and found it very healthy.

 WEEKLY RITUALS: